 This festival marketplace along Biscayne Bay in Miami is home to a variety of stores, stalls, and eateries.
 Stores here include Gap, Brookstone, Victoria's Secret, Cache, Sunglass Hut, the Disney Store, GameStop, Express, Foot Locker, GUESS, Wet Seal, and more.

 Miami Beach, FL

 Miami Beach is a coastal resort city in Miami-Dade County, Florida, United States.
 As of the 2010 census, the city had a total population of 87,779.
 Miami Beach has been one of America's pre-eminent beach resorts since the early 20th century.

 This neighborhood in Miami Beach, Florida (east of Miami itself) is known worldwide for its nightlife and trendy entertainment.
 However, it is also home to many cultural institutions, such as museums, theaters, and historic sites.

-Standard Hotel: Holiday Inn Express Hotel & Suite or similar
+Standard Hotel: Holiday Inn Miami West or Holiday Inn Express Hialeah or similar

 Deluxe Hotel: Ramada Plaza Marco Polo Beach Resort or Pullman Miami Airport Hotel

 Today we will visit West Palm Beach, FL.
+You will pass the Mar-A-Lago and Eau Palm Beach Resort &Spa.
 Afterwards, you will be guided to the Worth Avenue to enjoy the Venetian-style history of architectural boutique.

 In the afternoon,we will head to Fort Lauderdale, FL.
 It earned its reputation as the "Venice of America." from its Intracoastal Waterway and the waterfront homes which dot it.
 Later guests will be transferred to the airport for flights home.
 See "Departure and Return Details" for information on when to book flights.